MLS Schedule Change: STM Info and FAQs

 The number of MNUFC home games scheduled during the months of December, January, and February should remain the same as under the current format.

 The entire league will take a roughly eight-week winter break from mid-December through mid-February.
-Additionally, the league will strategically align the schedule to minimize the number of home games played in cold-weather markets on either side of that break.
+The league will also strategically align the schedule to minimize the number of home games played in cold-weather markets on either side of that break.
 We anticipate most seasons will see us play zero home games in December, zero home games in January, and one home game in late February, with all home games hosted at Allianz Field—the same as under our current schedule.

 So we’re going to have fewer summer home games then?